 Our program year resets when the school year ends.
-That is when new Tiger Scouts–freshly graduated kindergartners–can join and when the other boys move up to the next level.
+That is when new Lion Scouts–children entering kindergarten in the upcoming fall–can join and when the other boys move up to the next level.

 The summer is mostly fun activities, and the main program ramps up in the fall, when the academic year begins.